tw181802/Cyber-Course/Active-Directory-Labs.md

 2. **Monitor Alerts in Sentinel**
    - In Microsoft Sentinel you can see the logs and then, click on **Defender for Endpoint** under **Security.Microsoft.com** to view and investigate alerts.
+We can isolate the device in Defender.
 ![IMG_1300](https://github.com/user-attachments/assets/ed18c78e-235a-4348-ac4b-64c844c05b14)
 ![IMG_1314](https://github.com/user-attachments/assets/e28962d0-d06b-4da9-8f6f-c17dfa58c103)
 ![IMG_1313](https://github.com/user-attachments/assets/374ca270-9463-4d5d-9cc0-a10ba4ed67cd)